 The CBA Forum meetings are meant to be held at expert/practitioner level, and are targeted to officials from Managing Authorities, Intermediate bodies, Beneficiaries, and other relevant bodies that are directly involved in drafting and providing guidance to project promoters and consultants, as well as in assessing projects and CBA documentation.

-The third CBA Forum meeting will focus on the methodologies presented in the CBA guide for the Environment sectors.
+The third CBA Forum meeting focused on the methodologies presented in the CBA guide for the Environment sectors.

-The meeting will start with an overview provided by DG REGIO and DG ENVIRONMENT on the key aspects of EU policy related to Environment sectors and the regulatory requirements of the new Cohesion Policy for 2014-2020, and will continue with a detailed presentation of the methodological framework for CBA in water, solid waste and natural risk prevention projects (chapter 4 of the CBA guide).
+The meeting started with an overview provided by DG REGIO and DG ENVIRONMENT on the key aspects of EU policy related to Environment sectors and the regulatory requirements of the new Cohesion Policy for 2014-2020, and continued with a detailed presentation of the methodological framework for CBA in water, solid waste and natural risk prevention projects (chapter 4 of the CBA guide).

-JASPERS will present key lessons learned and critical areas to ensure the development of sound CBAs in each sub-sector.
-A few case studies on concrete project examples will also be presented, to complement the methodological discussions.
+JASPERS presented key lessons learned and critical areas to ensure the development of sound CBAs in each sub-sector.
+A few case studies on concrete project examples were also presented, to complement the methodological discussions.

-For more information please see the detailed agenda available on this page.
+For more information please see the detailed agenda and presentations available on this page.